-The Almost-Empty flag of a FIFO is synchronized to the port clock that reads data from its array.
-The state machine that controls an Almost-Empty flag monitors a write pointer and read pointer comparator that indicates when the FIFO memory status is almost-empty, almost-empty+1, or almost-empty+2.
-The almost-empty state is defined by the contents of register X1 for $\overline{\text{AEB}}$ and register X2 for $\overline{\text{AEA}}$.
-These registers are loaded with preset values during a FIFO reset, programmed from Port A, or programmed serially (see Almost-Empty flag and Almost-Full flag offset programming section).
-An Almost-Empty flag is LOW when its FIFO contains X or less words and is HIGH when its FIFO contains (X+1) or more words.
+The Almost-Emptyflag of a FIFO is synchronized to the port clock that reads data from its array.
+The state machine that controls an Almost-Emptyflag monitors a write pointer and read pointer comparator that indicates when the FIFO memory status is almost-empty, almost-empty+1, or almost-empty+2.
+The almost-empty state is defined by the contents of register X1 for \overline{AEB} and register X2 for \overline{AEA} .
+These registers are loaded with preset values during a FIFO reset, programmed from Port A, or programmed serially (see the Almost-Emptyflag and Almost-Fullflag offset programming section).
+An Almost-Emptyflag is LOW when its FIFO contains X or less words and is HIGH when its FIFO contains (X+1) or more words.
 A data word present in the FIFO output register has been read from memory.

 Two LOW-to-HIGH transitions of the Almost-Empty flag synchronizing clock are required after a FIFO write for its Almost-Empty flag to reflect the new level of fill.
-Therefore, the Almost-Empty flag of a FIFO containing (X+1) or more words remains LOW if two cycles of its synchronizing clock have not elapsed since the write that filled the memory to the (X+1) level.
+Therefore, the Almost-Full flag of a FIFO containing (X+1) or more words remains LOW if two cycles of its synchronizing clock have not elapsed since the write that filled the memory to the (X+1) level.
 An Almost-Empty flag is set HIGH by the second LOW-to-HIGH transition of its synchronizing clock after the FIFO write that fills memory to the (X+1) level.
 A LOW-to-HIGH transition of an Almost-Empty flag synchronizing clock begins the first synchronization cycle if it occurs at time tskew2 or greater after the write that fills the FIFO to (X+1) words.
 Otherwise, the subsequent synchronizing clock cycle may be the first synchronization cycle.
-(See Figures 24 and 25).
+(See Figure 24 and 25).